sherlock-project/sherlock/docs/README.md

                         specify more than one site.
   --proxy PROXY_URL, -p PROXY_URL
-                        Make requests over a proxy. e.g. socks5://127.0.0.1:1080 --json JSON_FILE, -j JSON_FILE
+                        Make requests over a proxy. e.g. socks5://127.0.0.1:1080 --dump-response       Dump the HTTP response to stdout for targeted debugging.
+  --json JSON_FILE, -j JSON_FILE
                         Load data from a JSON file or an online, valid, JSON file.
   --timeout TIMEOUT     Time (in seconds) to wait for response to requests (Default: 60)